A complete genome of SARS-CoV-2 has been sequenced and isolated

 an interviewee, who later died, claims scientists who claim to have Isolat Truth Fund SARS-CoV-2 are lying because no coronavirus has ever been purified.

 When a virologist uses the word ‘isolation’, you can tell they’re lying.
-Innumerable papers speak to the isolation of the virus, but let me describe how the process was done… They took a nasal swab and processed it somehow, like adding antibiotics to kill bacteria and so forth.
+They took a nasal swab and processed it somehow, like adding antibiotics to kill bacteria and so forth.
 Then they added the cells to a culture and that was that.
 The researchers observed cells dying in the cell culture, and wrote: ‘We have isolated the virus.’
 Obviously, it isn’t specific.
 You haven’t identified a particular virus, even if you have identified a virus.
 After that, they searched for RNA and found what was previously called a coronavirus – a long string of RNA.
 However, no coronavirus had been purified.

 According to him, no one knows whether coronaviruses exist.
 He explained: “Yeah, I think what they did; they looked at people with the common cold, they found some RNA patterns, and they said: ‘Oh, that’s it.’
 They jumped to conclusions in this way.
 These things are not grounded in anything, but they’re really easy to do with biotechnology and PCR.”